 The Society was founded in 1981 in Denton, following organizational efforts begun by Carroll Abbott and others.
 The late Ann Miller Gonzalez, wrote about the founding of the Society.

-To learn more about Carroll Abbott and the early native plant movement in Texas, see “Mr. Texas Bluebonnet – the Carroll Abbott Story” at the Texas A&M website.
+To learn more about Carroll Abbott and the early native plant movement in Texas, see Mr. Texas Bluebonnet – the Carroll Abbott Story.